fossasia/wp-dev-buddy/readme.txt

 Before this plugin can be used the end user will need to offer it Consumer and OAuth keys that are used to authenticate your communication with Twitter.
 To obtain these:

 1. Visit the [create application page](https://dev.twitter.com/apps/new) on the Twitter developers site.
-You may be required to sign in, your usual Twitter.com login credentials will work here
+You may be required to sign in, your usual Twitter.com login credentials will work here.
 2. Fill in the necessary details and click the "Create your Twitter application" button at the bottom.
-Don't worry about being creative here, the details you put in won't be public (unless you make them public, that is)
+Don't worry about being creative here, the details you put in won't be public (unless you make them public, that is).
 3. If all goes well you'll be taken to the "Details" tab of the new app.
 Scroll down and look for the "Create my access token" button near the bottom of the page and click on it.
 4. Finally, click on the "OAuth Tool" tab.
 This page holds the Consumer Key, Consumer Secret, Access Token, and Access Token Secret necessary for this plugin to function.
 Copy them over into your settings.